jwl-7/c0de_gr1nd/python_explanations/lowest_common_ancestor.md

 # Compute the Lowest Common Ancestor in a Binary Tree
-Any two nodes in a binary tree have a common ancestor, namely the root.
-The lowest common ancestor (LCA) of any two nodes in a binary tree is the node furthest from the root that is an ancestor of both nodes.
+Given two nodes in a binary tree, compute the lowest common ancestor (LCA).

-Design an algorithm for computing the LCA of two nodes in a binary tree in which nodes do not have a parent field.

 ## Examples
 ```